Loading…

 Mortgage redemptions

-If you have a non-US (e.g. UK) mortgage and you’re about to sell your property and redeem the mortgage, beware of the tax trap.
-This includes US taxpayers with UK mortgages who have a mortgage contract about to expire (e.g. a two year fixed rate deal) and are considering transferring to a different mortgage (re-mortgage).
-This does not include a product transfer of the same mortgage with the same mortgage provider.
+If you have a non-US (e.g. UK) mortgage and you are about to sell your property and redeem the mortgage, beware of the tax trap.
+This includes US taxpayers with UK mortgages who have a mortgage contract about to expire (e.g. a two-year fixed rate deal) and are considering transferring to a different mortgage provider.

 What should you do?